lucacuccu3x8/CloudLabs/TSE Fundamentals 2.0/Lab8-Fundamentals-NoEmojii-Samira.md

 Upon successful completion of this lab, you will be able to:

 * Understand the difference between the connection to an untrusted site and to a trusted site.
-* Verify if a certificate is trusted in Windows (Computer?)
+* Verify if a certificate is trusted in Windows
-* Create a trust with a Private CA.
+* Create a trust with a Private root CA.
-* Generate a Certificate Signing Request (CSR)
 * Packet Sniffing for Passwords

 ### Lab Diagram: